leimao/Docker-WeChat/README.md

 ## Introduction

-Docker WeChat is a Ubuntu based Docker image that has Linux WeChat installed.
+Docker WeChat is a Ubuntu based Docker image that has the latest [Linux WeChat](https://www.ubuntukylin.com/applications/106-cn.html) installed.

 ## Usages